Dr. Patrick Lee

 Dalhousie Medical School, Cancer

-Dr. Patrick Lee, the Cameron Chair in Basic Cancer Research, knows not all viruses are bad.
-Some viruses have therapeutic potential, as Dr. Lee discovered six years ago when experiments in his lab revealed that the common reovirus infects and kills cancer cells without harming healthy cells.
+Dr. Patrick Lee was the Cameron Chair in Basic Cancer Research, learning not all viruses are bad.
+Some viruses have therapeutic potential, as Dr. Lee discovered when experiments in his lab revealed that the common reovirus infects and kills cancer cells without harming healthy cells.
 Reovirus is now being tested against a variety of cancers in clinical trials.

-As Cameron Chair, Dr. Lee is helping focus and advance the Dalhousie Cancer Research Program.
-He plans to build expertise in cell signalling and cancer metastasis.
+As Cameron Chair, Dr. Lee helped focus and advance the Dalhousie Cancer Research Program.
+He built expertise in cell signalling and cancer metastasis.
 “Cancer kills when it spreads,” he says.
 “We want to find a way to stop it.”

-In his own lab, Dr. Lee is looking at how and why reovirus targets and kills cancer cells, and not healthy ones.
+In his own lab, Dr. Lee looked at how and why reovirus targets and kills cancer cells, and not healthy ones.
 “If we can find out what proteins, pathways, and steps are involved, this knowledge will inform future cancer therapies based on reovirus,” he says.

 Dr. Lee is also on the trail of a tumour suppressor protein called p53 that protects DNA-damaged cells from becoming cancerous.
 Dr. Lee hopes that learning how p53 works in healthy cells, and why it loses its protective function in cancerous cells, will point the way to a cancer cure.